ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/index.rst

 In a repository, the ``doc`` directory contains an ``index.rst`` file that defines the overall hierarchy (major sections) of the documentation.
-Each referenced child directory has its own ``index.rst`` file.
-Its first-level heading is the name of the documentation section.
+Each referenced child directory has its own index file.
+While many PyAnsys libraries also use ``index.rst`` as the name of the section index file, for search engine optimization, this file should have a short and descriptive name that contains keywords and uses hyphens (``-``) as word separators.
+For more information, see :ref:`SEO`.

+The first-level heading in the index file for a documentation section is the name of the section.
 Documentation for a PyAnsys client library generally has five sections:

 - Getting started